JoeyShapiro/DatasetInstructions/README.md

 ## BODMAS:
 To recieve full-access to the BODMAS dataset, you must email Limin (liminy2@illinois.edu) and CC Gang (gangw@illinois.edu) and include your Gmail address in the body so that they can add you to the google drive folder where the dataset is stored.<br />You must also contact them using your institution email and provide them with a webpage registered at the university domain that contains your name and affiliation.<br />
 ***Keep in mind:*** this dataset should not be shared with other (except your co-authors for the project).
-The authors are however happy to share with other researchers based upon their requests.
+The authors are however happy to share with other researchers based upon their requests.<br />
+If you are not in academia, please view all of the other options for downloading the dataset here: https://whyisyoung.github.io/BODMAS/

 ## Benign Files and theZoo:
 All of the benign files that have been converted to images as well as the executables used from theZoo dataset can be found here: